 I can’t believe we are up to #39 and it’s Eddie Guerrero’s first appearance in the Best 100…List!
-For a man WWE fans (and WWE hold in general) hold in great veneration, over a decade after his death, I’m surprised he isn’t a regular on the Best 100…List.
+For a man WWE fans (and WWE hold in general) hold in great veneration, over a decade after his death, I’m surprised he isn’t a regular on the WWE Network’s 100 Best Matches…List.
 He’s only on it twice!
-That other match, ranked at #5, is a stone cold classic.
+That other match against Rey Mysterio, ranked at #5, is a stone cold classic (click here for my review).
 This match is against Dean Malenko.
 Everytime he pops up I’m shocked that WWE remembered he existed.
 Just look at how he was treated during his WWE in-ring career.
 However, he was incredible in the ring.
 And so was Eddie Guerrero.
 In this ECW television match, Guerrero and Malenko put on a wrestling clinic.
 It is beautiful to behold!

 In quick succession, Guerrero hits a cradle suplex, a powerbomb, a tornado DDT and a frankensteiner!
 After that, it’s a close battle between the two wrestlers.
 Neither one gains the upper hand for too long, as they are soon slammed down on the mat or wrapped up in a submission.
 There are impressive sequences of reversals and heavy duty moves.
 Malenko’s brainbuster is shortly followed by Guerrero’s brainbuster.
 Malenko misses a tope, Guerrero hits a crossbody outside of the ring.
 It builds and builds, until both wrestlers can barely stand.
 There’s a great variety of moves, both wrestlers managing something new even when the match approaches the thirty minute time limit.
 By the end, you appreciate whey Malenko and Guerrero kept things slow in the opening minutes of the bout.
 It was so they could keep up a lightning fast pace from the midpoint until the very end.